BattletechModders/MechEngineer/README.md

 * calculate walk and run speeds based on engine rating and mech tonnage
 * adjust movement speed summary stat based on engine rating
 * jump jets should now be limited to the integer distance of the mech's TT walk speed
-* all mechs have about 10% their max tonnage as initial tonnage (can be forced to be 10% for all mechs)
 * added endo-steel critical slots to reduce structure weight by half
 * mechlab enforces the use of all 14 critical slots when choosing endo-steel
 * added ferros-fibrous critical slots to reduce armor weight by 1/12